 In North Carolina, homeschools are governed by the Division of Non-Public Education (DNPE).
 We are the only state who has a division like this.
 Homeschoolers in NC do not report to the Division of Public Instruction in any way.
 Homeschools are legally non-public schools, and non-public schools are under the oversight of DNPE.

 To comply with the NC homeschool law, you file a notice of intent to operate a homeschool with the NC Division of Non-Public Education (DNPE).
 The teacher will need to submit proof that he/she has a minimum of a high school diploma.
 You will need to name your school, and it is important to know that you can never change the name.
 After you open your school, you will need to keep attendance records showing that you schooled on a regular basis for a minimum of 9 months annually.
 Your students will need to take a nationally standardized achievement test every year.
 Immunzation records need to be kept up-to-date unless you have a waiver.
-You do not need to open a school until your oldest child turns seven (unless you withdraw them from a NC public school).
+You do not need to open a school until your oldest child turns seven.

 NC Division of Non-Public Education (DNPE)